Out-Law Guide | 07 Apr 2020 | 12:00 pm | 3 min. read

-Notice clauses are useful because they allow the party employing the builder in a construction project (the 'employer') more time to react to problems such as delays.
-The employer needs to find out any such problems in enough time to do something about them.
+Notice clauses are necessary because they allow the party employing the builder in a construction project (the 'employer') an opportunity to consider the issue raised and more time to react to problems such as delays.
+The employer needs to find out about any such problems in order to determine the cause of the issue and whether or not the contractor may be entitled to additional time or money as a result.
 They also help the builder in a construction contract (the 'contractor').
-They should make it clear what the contractor has to do if it hits problems like delay and needs to extend the completion date or claim additional money.
+They should make it clear what the contractor has to do to comply with its notification obligations under the contract if it hits problems such as delay and needs to extend the completion date or claim additional money.

 Notice clauses are easy to forget about once work begins on the site.
 However, if a contractor fails to follow the contract when giving notice it may find that it is not entitled to claim anything.

 When dealing with notice clauses, look out for:

 Giving notice and making claims